Pace- of-Play Policy

 The Appeal Process is defined as follows…

-- 20 minute or over penalty – Players noticed by the TC and have 24 hours to appeal.
-If no response, then penalty stands including 2 points.
-If not sufficient funds in account, they are notified with response that appeal denied (or if no appeal) and must fund the $15.
-Player ineligible to play until they do so
+- 20 minute or over penalty – Players noticed by the POP Committee have 24 hours to appeal.
+If no response, then the point/fine penalty stands.
+If not sufficient funds in account, and they are notified with response that appeal denied (or if no appeal) and must fund the $15.
+Player ineligible to play until they do so.

 - For the 16 to 19 group – they are notified of the penalty, have 24 hours to appeal.
 If no appeal, penalty stands.
-A response is sent advising them no appeal granted (or requested) and they have a 1 point (or 2 or 3 as applicable).
+A response is sent advising them no appeal granted (or requested)..

-- The player than can only appeal the 3rd point.
+- The player than can only appeal the 3rd point received in a five-event sequence.

-- Appeal to be submitted to Pace of Play Chair for final determination by the committee.
-Once appeal period has passed (24 hours) or appeal is made (24 hours) and committee determines outcome (48 hours), penalty stands.
+- Appeal to be submitted to the TPMGC President within 24 hours of notification for final determination.
+Once appeal period has passed or appeal is made TPMGC President determines outcome (48 hours), penalty stands.
 This timeframe shouldn’t disrupt any subsequent tournament the player is entered into.
-Max is 3 days for turnaround.

 Improving Pace of Play